 Ken returns to the reconciling of reason and faith in Jewish Philosophy, but this time specifically wonders how jews can reconcile the awful trials Yahweh puts them through with the idea that he has their best interests at heart.
 Paul Franks discusses how this problem has been approached in contemporary Judaism, and the newfound attempts to dissociate Greek ideas that may have filtered into Judaism through the Bible's original translation.
 John brings up Martin Buber and this leads the discussion to contemporary Jewish philosophers and how they deal with the personal relationship between jews and God presented in the Bible.
 Afterwards John brings up the interesting fact that many modern Jews do not seem to believe in God the way other religious people from other traditions do.
 John, Ken and Paul then discuss the personal relationship with God in the Jewish tradition.
 John tries to link together ethnically Jewish philosophers with Jewish theologians through these personal relationships, and Paul Franks agrees with some of his conclusions.

 John, Ken, and Paul go on to discuss many issues with callers ranging from the relationship between Jewish Philosophy, space and time to Judaism's place in the contemporary multicultural and globalized world.

-- Polly Stryker The Roving Philosophical Reporter (Seek to 4:21): Polly investigates the history and influence of Jewish Philosophy from metaphysical queries and its relationship to Islam in the Middle Ages to its struggle to grapple with the Holocaust in the 20th century through an interview with Leora Batnitsky from Princeton University.
+- Roving Philosophical Reporter (Seek to 4:21): Polly Stryker investigates the history and influence of Jewish Philosophy from metaphysical queries and its relationship to Islam in the Middle Ages to its struggle to grapple with the Holocaust in the 20th century through an interview with Leora Batnitsky from Princeton University.